dwilches/huion-kamvas-pro-13/README.md

-# huion-kamvas-pro-13
-xsetwacom script to configure a Huion Kamvas Pro 13

-Script to configure a Huion Kamvas Pro 13 in Ubuntu
+Script to configure a Huion Kamvas Pro 13 in Ubuntu 20.04
 ---------

-Tested in Ubuntu 20.04

 # 1. Setting up DIGImend drivers